 Add custom syntaxes and matching rules.

-For examples, see Custom indexes for JSON.
+For examples, refer to Custom indexes for JSON.

 Configure password storage.

-For details, see Configure password policies.
+For details, refer to Configure password policies.

 Add custom LDAP schema.

-For details, see LDAP schema.
+For details, refer to LDAP schema.

 Configure one or more backends for your data.